fossas/fossa-cli/docs/references/strategies/README.md

 FOSSA also supports other ways of scanning projects that have some other entrypoint than `fossa analyze`.
 If these sound useful to you, follow these links for more information.

-Note: The main area in which "dynamic" vs "static" strategies matter is in the context of using _Quick Import_, _Broker_, and _Container Scanning_.
+> The main area in which "dynamic" vs "static" strategies matter is in the context of using `Quick Import`, `Broker`, and `Container Scanning`.
-These import methods utilize only "static" strategies, since they do not run in the context of your build environment.
+> These import methods utilize only "static" strategies, since they do not run in the context of your build environment.
+>

-As such, depending on the language and package manager, it may be extremely beneficial to use FOSSA CLI inside your CI instead:
+> As such, depending on the language and package manager, it may be extremely beneficial to use FOSSA CLI inside your CI instead:
-Any package manager which does not provide a "static" strategy is generally unsupported in these environments, and any package manager with a "dynamic" _primary_ strategy is better supported in CI.
+> Any package manager which does not provide a "static" strategy is generally unsupported in these environments,
+> and any package manager with a "dynamic" _primary_ strategy is better supported in CI.

 | Tool                                                     | Summary                                                                                     | Strategies supported                                            |